-Before you dive into the wonderful world of sanctuary life, please make sure you’ve done your homework as well as considered the below ideas/recommendations.
+Before you dive into the wonderful world of sanctuary life, please make sure you’ve done your homework as well as considered all the ideas/recommendations on this page.
 It’s not just for your own benefit, but for the animals in your future care.
 Most new sanctuaries fold within the first year, so we want to make sure you are setup for success!

 Volunteer | Intern

 One of the first questions we will ask is have you been volunteering at a farm animal sanctuary, at least once a week, for the past year?
 The big reason being, like anything else in life, you don’t know the amount of work and if it’s for you, till you do it.
 Once a week is the least one can commit to to see, when in reality it’s a 24/7 commitment.

 The year of volunteering is to see how the work changes through the seasons.
 It might be easy to get out of bed in the Summer, but those cold Winter nights could be another story.
 Checking the heat lamps and going out to feed animals early in the morning, might be something you may not have thought of.